cameraui/docs/notifications/index.md

 [^e2ee]: End-to-end encryption needs a current mobile app and NVR plugin.
 Older versions keep receiving push, but without the encryption.
 [^device]: The **This device** row is the exception.
 It only affects the phone or computer you are on.
 [^admin]: Only admins see the system notifications section.
-[^nvr]: These per-camera controls come from the NVR plugin, the same plugin that handles recording.
+[^nvr]: Sending the push is the NVR plugin's job, so a camera without one saves the settings and starts using them once a plugin is installed.
+Needs camera-ui-nvr 1.3.16.
 [^ai]: AI descriptions come from the NVR plugin.
 Turn them on in its settings.
 [^androidframes]: Android notifications cannot play video, so the current app pulls frames from the clip and cycles them.
 Tapping still opens the recording.